antistereotip/Eternity/README.md

 ## Eternity
-♾ Eternity is a modern, open-source blockchain platform.
+♾ Eternity is a modern, open-source blockchain platform and cryptocurrency.

 *Feel free to contribute to the project by making a pull request!*